ngless-toolkit/ngless/README.md

 ## Installing

-At the moment, there is no binary download available yet, but ngless can be esily obtained with either *brew*, *nix*, or compiled from source.
+At the moment, ngless can be esily obtained in binary form for Windows (experimental) and with either *brew* or *nix* (for Mac OS X or Linux).
+Of course, you can also compile from source.

 ### Brew